kapok-lang/kapok/doc/guide/data-type.md

 %{1 2 3}
 ```

 Sets in Kapok are implemented as `gb_sets` in Erlang.
 They are not supported in pattern matching.
-Although there are functions to manipulate sets in the Kapok standard library, currently sets are not supported in most of the protocol defined in the standard library, such as `seq` protocol, etc. Efforts would be taken to add support for sets in these protocols in the future.
+Although there are functions to manipulate sets in the Elixir standard library, sets are not supported in most of the protocol defined in the Elixir standard library, such as `Enum` protocol, etc.

 ### <a id="struct">Struct</a>